-Tests:
+Quizzes:

-There will be three tests.
-Tentative dates are weeks 4, 8, and 12.
+There will be a quiz almost every week.
 They will be given outside of the regular class periods to allow for extra time.
-The material to be covered in the tests will be announced in class.
-Some tests or their parts can be open book.
-Missing a test is a serious matter.
-In order to schedule a make-up test, you must have a written medical excuse.
+The material to be covered in the quizzes will be announced in class.
+Some quizzes or their parts can be open book.
+Missing a quiz is a serious matter.
+In order to schedule a make-up quiz, you must have a written medical excuse.